chikuku/AB-testing/README.md

 # A/B Testing Project: Evaluating the Causal Impact of Product Videos on E-commerce Sales

 ## Background & Overview
-This project analyzes a real-world experiment involving a US mid-size women's apparel retailer.
+This project analyzes a US mid-size women's apparel retailer.
 The retailer sought to determine whether adding product videos to their website could boost e-commerce sales.
 In other words, are there valid causal relationships exist?
 Additionally, it  explored how integrating this feature with other promotional strategies influenced customer behavior and overall sales performance.

 The retailer has 571 products that were divided into two categories: Focal and Coordinating.
 Focal products are tops, bottoms, and dresses; coordinating products include accessories and shoes.
 Videos were added exclusively to focal products by random selections.
 Each videos are around 15-20 seconds.
 The models in the videos display focal products with matching coordinating products.
 The videos were shot with limited models and settings to reduce the differences.
 The experiment lasted 28 weeks of spring collection on the firm's website.